phoenixframework/phoenix/guides/request_lifecycle.md

 Phoenix generates a router file for us in new applications at `lib/hello_web/router.ex`.
 This is where we will be working for this section.

-The route for our "Welcome to Phoenix!" page from the previous [Up And Running Guide](up_and_running.html) looks like this.
+The route for our "Welcome to Phoenix!" page from the previous [Up And Running Guide](up_and_running.html) looks like this:

 ```elixir
 get "/", PageController, :home